How To Choose And Use The Best Capo Type For Your Guitar

 Placement: Place your capo very close to the fret, but not on it.
 Doing this will ensure better pressure at the key point for string to fret contact to eliminate string buzz.

 Tuning: Always check your tuning after you apply the capo, as some of the strings may be sharp in pitch.
 Usually it’s the high or low E string that tend to go sharp with some capo models.

 Pressure: Adjust your capo’s pressure exactly to the point where all strings do not buzz.
 Check each string for muting or buzzing.
 Applying more pressure than what is needed will only throw your tuning out.

-Soft vs hard padding: I’m a fan of capos that have a softer padding as they tend to have less problems pulling strings sharp.
+Soft vs hard padding: I’m a fan of capos that have a softer padding, as they tend to have fewer problems pulling strings sharp.

 Keep a spare: Always keep a spare capo in your case, even if it’s a cheapo.
 It’s always good to be prepared with a backup.

 Brands that are top drawer: I have come to know many top-notch bluegrass players through Picker’s Grip, and the two brands that they rely on are Elliot and Shubb capos.

 Trouble holding your pick due to spinning and slipping?